Plugin System¶

 - Connecting to databases

-, SIGINT), plugins receive a stop()
+On shutdown (CTRL+C, SIGINT), plugins receive a stop() call to clean up.

 Plugin Types¶

-Provides | Purpose |
+| Provides | Purpose |

 queue_backend |